kani2006/Speech-Emotion-Recognition/README.md

 # Speech Emotion Recognition

 A comprehensive, deep learning-based project and web demo for recognizing emotions from speech using audio inputs.
-This project unifies six major public emotion datasets and delivers robust neural models for emotion classification, with an interactive, empathetic chatbot frontend[file:1].
+This project unifies six major public emotion datasets and delivers robust neural models for emotion classification, with an interactive, empathetic chatbot frontend.

 ---

 ## Features

-- Supports six major datasets: RAVDESS, TESS, CREMA-D, EMO-DB, IEMOCAP, and SAVEE[file:1].
+- Supports six major datasets: RAVDESS, TESS, CREMA-D, EMO-DB, IEMOCAP, and SAVEE.
 - Unifies and maps emotion labels from various datasets to a common taxonomy for joint or cross-dataset training.
 - Deep neural network model with batch normalization, dropout, LeakyReLU activations, and Adam optimizer.
 - Automatic feature extraction (MFCCs) and pre-processing from audio files.
 - Robust label encoding, data balancing, and performance visualization.
 - Saves models, encoders, and training history for reproducible experiments.
-- Includes a frontend for interactive chat, accepting audio (recording/upload) or text input, and generating empathetic AI chatbot replies with emotion feedback[file:1].
+- Includes a frontend for interactive chat, accepting audio (recording/upload) or text input, and generating empathetic AI chatbot replies with emotion feedback.
-- Web UI shows analyzed emotions, confidence scores, and friendly feedback (including emoji/avatars)[file:1].
+- Web UI shows analyzed emotions, confidence scores, and friendly feedback (including emoji/avatars).

 ---